ArthurClemens/polythene/docs/components/mithril/button.md

 * The ripple effect on click can be hidden with `ink: false`.
 * Button contains no icon as this is not part of the Material Design guidelines; use [Icon Button](../icon-button.md) instead.

+<a name="a-row-of-buttons"></a>
+### A row of buttons

+When placed inside an element with classname `pe-button-row`, buttons will get a side margin to set them apart.
+The row element itself will have an negative side margin so that the first button still lines up properly.

 <a name="mobile-and-tap-delay"></a>
 ### Mobile and tap delay

-To remove the tap delay on mobile devices it is advisable to use a library like [Fastclick](https://github.com/ftlabs/fastclick).
-But because Fastclick has an unresolved issue with tap events while scrolling on iOS, it is better to use the convenience wrapper provided in "polythene-utilities".
-This temporarily removes the Fastclick event when an element is being scrolled.
+To remove the tap delay on mobile devices it is advisable to use a library like [Fastclick](https://github.com/ftlabs/fastclick). `polythene-fastclick` is a simple wrapper around the Fastclick library.

 ~~~javascript
 import { addFastClick } from "polythene-fastclick"